ChiliCreeper/RGB-Cursors/README.md

 Installation Directions

-Download this pack and move it into your cursors folder (SSD --> Windows --> Cursors)
+Download, unzip, and move this pack into your cursors folder (SSD --> Windows --> Cursors)

 Open the windows control panel (not settings, the actual app)